polilluminato/linuxday-2024-presentation/README.md

 * Gestione Finestra
   * [window_manager](https://pub.dev/packages/window_manager): This plugin allows Flutter desktop apps to resizing and repositioning the window
+* Notifiche
+  * [local_notifier](https://pub.dev/packages/local_notifier): This plugin allows Flutter desktop apps to displaying local notifications
+  * [elegant_notification](https://pub.dev/packages/elegant_notification): A new flutter package to display notifications on top of the screen, full customizable with built-in themes
+  * [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications): A cross platform plugin for displaying and scheduling local notifications for Flutter applications with the ability to customise for each platform
+  * [toastification](https://pub.dev/packages/toastification): Toastification is a Flutter package that allows you to easily show toast and notification messages in your application
 * Animazioni
   * [lottie](https://pub.dev/packages/lottie): Render After Effects animations natively on Flutter.
 This package is a pure Dart implementation of a Lottie player
   * [flutter_animate](https://pub.dev/packages/flutter_animate): Add beautiful animated effects & builders in Flutter, via an easy, customizable, unified API